Hashdan-M/Incident-Response-Detection-with-Wazuh/README.md

 ---

-## Screenshots

-- **Wazuh Dashboard**: Screenshot of the Wazuh dashboard after login.
-- **Security Events**: Screenshots of Wazuh alerts related to password guessing and logon failures.
-- **Hydra Attack**: Screenshot of the Hydra tool running and successfully guessing the password.
-- **Log Deletion Detection**: Screenshot showing Wazuh alert for log file deletion.

----
+### Conclusion
+By combining penetration testing with real-time monitoring using Wazuh, I was able to simulate, detect, and respond to various types of attacks and anti-forensic activity.
+This experience has provided valuable insights into security operations and incident response capabilities.
 This project not only demonstrates how to configure Wazuh to detect suspicious activities but also highlights the real-world relevance of tools like Hydra and Wazuh for threat detection and incident response.

 ### Additional Resources
 - [Wazuh Official Documentation](https://documentation.wazuh.com/)
 - [MITRE ATT&CK Framework](https://attack.mitre.org/)

----

-### Conclusion
-By combining penetration testing with real-time monitoring using Wazuh, I was able to simulate, detect, and respond to various types of attacks and anti-forensic activity.
-This experience has provided valuable insights into security operations and incident response capabilities.

----

-Feel free to attach screenshots of each step, particularly those showing the W

-azuh web interface, alert logs, and the output from Hydra, to give your project a clear visual structure.